Skip to main content

 Property Tax Relief for Seniors in New Mexico

-Property tax help in New Mexico is not automatic at age 65.
-It is a mix of county-assessor programs, state income-tax rebates, and a few county-funded add-ons.
-That matters because 20.2% of New Mexico residents were age 65 or older in 2025, and the right help depends on your income, your county, and whether you own or rent your home.
+Property tax help in New Mexico is not automatic when you turn 65.
+It is a mix of county assessor programs, state income-tax rebates, and a few county add-ons.
+The right path depends on your income, your county, and whether you own or rent your home.
+The U.S. Census QuickFacts estimate shows that about one in five New Mexico residents is age 65 or older, so these rules matter to many households.

 If you are behind and afraid of losing the home